 Ingredients

-- 1/4 cup Molasses
+- ¼ cup Molasses

-- 2 tablespoons Coarse-Grained Mustard
+- 2 tablespoons Coarse-grain mustard

 - 1 tablespoon Apple Cider Vinegar

-- 2 teaspoons All Purpose Seasoning
+- 2 teaspoons All-Purpose Seasoning

 Instructions